 timezone, and a

 target.
-The description is visible in the Admin Console and the development server's admin interface.
+The description is visible in the Cloud Platform Console and the development server's admin interface.

 timezone should be the name of a standard zoneinfo time zone name.
 If you don't specify a timezone, the schedule will be in UTC (also known as GMT).